Synthetic cannabinoids

 Getting help

-If your use of synthetic cannabinoids is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about someone else, you can find help and support.
+If your use of synthetic cannabinoids is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about someone, there is help and support.

 Path2Help